Individualized Care in Virginia Beach, VA

-Welcome to All Day – Daycare.
-The purpose of this handbook is to outline the policies and procedures under which this licensed daycare operates.
-The children in our care will have the opportunities to learn in a family-like setting with a mixed age group, where they can feel safe and loved, and can begin to build a positive self image.
-Your child will receive quality, personal and individualized care in a warm and loving home; and the opportunity to gain practice in language, fine and large motor skills & self-help skills.
+Provided below is the All Day Daycare & Learning Center, LLC handbook that outlines the policies and procedures under which this licensed daycare operates.
+The children in our care will have the opportunities to learn in a family-like setting with a mixed age group, where they can feel safe and loved and can begin to build a positive self-image.
+Your child will receive quality, personal and individualized care in Virginia Beach, VA, in a warm and loving home; and the opportunity to gain practice in language, fine and large motor skills, and self-help skills.
 Your questions and comments are important so we may achieve the very best experiences for your child.
-Children will not be denied enrollment on the basis of sex, race, religion or disability.
+Children will not be denied enrollment because of sex, race, religion, or disability.

 Each parent will have their own set hours.
 In order to provide quality service to you the parent, the child(ren) must be dropped off and picked up according to the hours you specified on your agreement, unless prior arrangements have been made.
 If your child’s Scheduled time is from 7:00 a.m. until 4:00 p.m. please observe these times.
 Even though I am technically open until 5:00 p.m., for other parents, if your agreed upon pick up time is 4:00 p.m. please pick up your child on time.
 I plan my activities and appointments according to each child’s agreed upon

 hours.
 Please be courteous to my desire to care for my families’ needs also.